 In persons already with a cold, children (7.5-10mL daily for 10 days) failed to find benefit with echinacea supplementation when given to children already with a cold while adults order to take 5mL twice a day for 10 days at the first signs of a cold noted some protective effects associated with supplementation.
 One study not located online by cited in meta-analysis (Braunig and Knick, 1993) has been noted to skew a meta-analysis due to its effect size, where the reduction in cold time reached –3.80 days (95% CI of 3.08-4.52 day reduction) where most other studies noted a day or so reduction.

 When looking solely at tincture using studies, the effects appear to be somewhat similar to encapsulated power echinacea (still just as variable as echinacea usage)

-A few studies assessing echinacea are confounded with either the inclusion of propolis and Vitamin C, Thyme and peppermint, lemongrass and spearmint, and Vitamin C with rosemary and Fennel Essential Oil (not located online, assessed via meta-analysis); these studies are excluded from the above analysis due to being confounded.
+A few studies assessing echinacea are confounded with either the inclusion of propolis and Vitamin C, Thyme and peppermint, lemongrass and spearmint, and Vitamin C with rosemary and fennel (not located online, assessed via meta-analysis); these studies are excluded from the above analysis due to being confounded.

 6Interactions with Exercise Performance